PoliticalGraveyard.com

 Tuttle, Jacob — of Antrim, Hillsborough County, N.H.
 Member of New Hampshire state senate 8th District, 1833-34.
 Burial location unknown.

 Tuttle, James — of Logan County, Ill.
-Delegate to Illinois state constitutional convention Logan County, 1847.
+Delegate to Illinois state constitutional convention from Logan County, 1847.
 Burial location unknown.

 Tuttle, James M. — of Iowa.
 Democrat.
 Candidate for Governor of Iowa, 1863.
 Burial location unknown.